WikiLeaks: 2021

 In 2021, WikiLeaks made a searchable database of 17,000 publicly available documents, which it called The Intolerance Network, from the ultra-conservative Spanish Catholic organisation Hazte Oir and its international arm, CitizenGo.
 The documents reveal the internal workings of the organisations, their network of donors and their relationship with the Vatican.
 The release also includes documents from the secret Catholic organisation El Yunque.
 The editor of WikiLeaks, Kristinn Hrafnsson, said "As ultra right-wing political groups have gained strength in recent years, with increasing attacks on women's and LGBT rights, it is valuable to have access to documents from those who have lobbied for those changes on a global basis".
 According to WikiLeaks, the documents were first released in 2017.

-Authenticity
+Authenticity and completeness

+According to The New Yorker, when WikiLeaks posted its first document in December 2006, "Assange and the others were uncertain of its authenticity, but they thought that readers, using Wikipedia-like features of the site, would help analyse it. ...
+The document's authenticity was never determined, and news about WikiLeaks quickly superseded the leak itself."
+When someone said they were misidentified in a Julius Baer document as having a secret Swiss bank account Assange and Domscheit-Berg added a caveat to the document saying, "according to three independent sources" the information might be false or misleading.
+Domscheit-Berg later wrote that they made up the "three independent sources" and that the source had "included some background information he had researched about the bank's clients" that misidentified a Swiss account holder as a German man with a similar name.

-According to Wired in 2009, a "whistleblower" submitted fabricated documents to WikiLeaks.
-The documents were published and flagged as potential fakes.
+In 2008, the WikiLeaks website said "Wikileaks does not pass judgement on the authenticity of documents".
+Wired reported that in 2009, a "whistleblower" submitted fabricated documents to WikiLeaks.
+The documents were published and flagged by WikiLeaks as potential fakes.

 WikiLeaks stated in 2010 that it has never released a misattributed document and that documents are assessed before release.
 In response to concerns about the possibility of misleading or fraudulent leaks, WikiLeaks has stated that misleading leaks "are already well-placed in the mainstream media.
 WikiLeaks is of no additional assistance."
-The FAQ states that: "The simplest and most effective countermeasure is a worldwide community of informed users and editors who can scrutinise and discuss leaked documents."
-According to statements by Assange in 2010, submitted documents were vetted by five reviewers with expertise in different topics such as language or programming, who also investigated the leaker's identity if known.
+The FAQ in 2010 stated that: "The simplest and most effective countermeasure is a worldwide community of informed users and editors who can scrutinise and discuss leaked documents."
+In 2010, Assange said submitted documents were vetted by five reviewers with expertise in different topics such as language or programming, who also investigated the leaker's identity if known.
 Assange had the final say in document assessment.